 Does the entrance to your garden invite people to come in and explore?
 Of course, your back gate needs to be secure enough to keep unwanted visitors out and children and pets in.
 There’s a balance.
 But if your gate sticks or the pathway is uneven, a good landscaper can help.

-Weather proofing your outdoor entertaining spaces with sheltered spaces and firepits
+Weatherproofing your garden with sheltered spaces and firepits

 The British weather has a way of putting the dampers on outdoor entertaining.
 But you can prepare for that with some clever garden design and landscaping.